ZacharyRanes/zacharyranes/README.md

 ## Currently working on

-- Starting a blog about my interests
+- Working on my Blog
 - Working through the 2021 advent of code

 ## Currently learning